By Brigitte Shipman | Feb 19, 2021. | Autism, Mother Guide, Grief, Autism Diagnosis

 The wisdom or what I know for sure is that many mother guides experience and live with grief on their journey as a mother of an autistic child.
 I also know that I have been on my knees when my son Joseph was first diagnosed on the autistic spectrum back in 1996.
 It was the deepest grief that I have ever experienced other than losing the love of my life.
 It is life-altering grief to hear those words about your child (especially back when there wasn't a lot of information about autism).

 It felt like a death for me.
 The son I gave birth to three years earlier had a completely different future than the son I was holding after our diagnosis.
 He was the same light that filled my heart, but now his future seemed daunting.
 I had no idea what to do or what our lives would look like moving forward.
 My grief was huge, messy, and painful.

 It was a time in my life where I did lose hope in the moment of hearing someone tell me so matter of factly that my son is autistic.

 So, how do you find hope in this new world that feels overwhelming, and your mother’s heart has been torn right out of your chest?
 Great question.
 It is hard, I know because I have been there.
 I have been standing in that outer body moment when you hear that your life has changed deeply and you fall to your knees in deep pain.
-But I also know that we can find hope again as Liz Gilbert said because I have done it.
+But I also know that we can find hope again because I have done it.